B2B e-Invoicing in France: Requirements, Deadlines, and Compliance

 Implementation Timeline and Deadlines (2026 to 2027)

-The following table summarizes the operational deadlines most businesses plan around.
+The following table summarises the operational deadlines most businesses plan around.

 Company Category